Density of group languages in shift spaces: Ergodicity for primitive substitutions

 \end{definition}

 \begin{example} Let $\sigma\from a\mapsto ab, b\mapsto a$ be the Fibonacci substitution and consider the morphism $\varphi\from A^*\to \Z/2\Z$, $\varphi(a)=1$, $\varphi(b)=0$.
 One checks that

 hence $\varphi\circ\sigma^3 = \varphi$, so $\sigma$ is invertible under $\varphi$.
-This property has already been used in the proof of \cref{p:fibo}.
-In fact $\sigma$ has the much stronger of \emph{being invertible under every homomorphism onto a finite group}, as we shall later see (\cref{l:invertible1}). \end{example}
+This property has already been used in the proof of Proposition~\ref{p:fibo}.
+In fact, $\sigma$ has the much stronger property of \emph{being invertible under every homomorphism onto a finite group}, as we shall later see (Lemma~\ref{l:invertible1}). \end{example}

 \begin{proposition} Let $\sigma$ be a primitive substitution, $X$ be its shift space, and $\varphi\from X\to G$ be a morphism onto a finite group $G$.
-If $\sigma$ is invertible under $\varphi$, then the minimal closed invariant subsets of $G\skewprod X$ are uniquely ergodic. \end{proposition}
+If $\sigma$ is invertible under $\varphi$, then the minimal closed invariant subsets of $G\skewprod_{\varphi} X$ are uniquely ergodic. \end{proposition}

-\begin{proof} Up to replacing $\sigma$ by some power, we may assume without loss of generality (since this does not change the shift space) that $\varphi\circ\sigma=\sigma$ and that $\sigma$ has a fixed point $y\in X$.
+\begin{proof} Up to replacing $\sigma$ by some power, we may assume without loss of generality (since this does not change the shift space) that $\varphi\circ\sigma=\varphi$ and that $\sigma$ has a fixed point $y\in X$.